googleads/googleads-java-lib/README.md

         download a file like ``adwords-axis-maven-and-examples-v.vv.vv.tar.gz``
         and extract its contents to a directory.

-        Import the eclipse project by going to File > Import, then General > Existing projects into workspace and selecting the extracted folder.
+        Import the Eclipse project by going to File > Import, then General > Existing projects into workspace and selecting the extracted folder.

     *   **If using Maven from the command line**